MaxMello/ActiveAnno/README.md

 ### Big features
 * Span-level annotations: Additionally to document-level annotations, enable annotations for specifics parts of a document text.
 Also allow for hybrid annotations which can be defined either on document- or span-level.
-* Hierarchical Tag input: Right now, predefined tag inputs (like Sentiment scale, categories etc.) only allow one layer of depth.
+* Hierarchical tag input: Right now, predefined tag inputs (like Sentiment scale, categories etc.) only allow one layer of depth.
 Hierarchical tag input would allow to specify a tag in a hierarchy like (Country > State > City)
 * Machine Learning integration
   * Include predictions for labels as annotation results on the same level as if they were users (allowing for majority decision between algorithms and humans or multiple algorithms, curation of algorithms)
   * Show predictions for labels inside the UI